duguyue100/retina-simulation/README.md

 ## Start Retina Simulation Viewer

 __CAUTION: WE FOUND THAT THE VIEWER MAY CRASH RANDOMLY WHILE YOU ARE SWITCHING THE MODE.
-WE ARE STILL TESTING THE PROBLEM, BEFORE THAT, YOU CAN SIMPLY RESTART THE VIEWER.__
+WE ARE STILL TESTING THE PROGRAM, BEFORE WE SOLVED IT, YOU CAN SIMPLY RESTART THE VIEWER.__

 After you successfully installed the package, you are able to start the retina viewer from terminal: